 As of the 2nd of August 2018, Apple became the first publicly listed company to hit the trillion-dollar mark.
 While Dell is still hovering around the 58 billion dollar value.
 Good thing Michael Dell wasn’t in charge of Apple.

 An Apple computer’s success or failure is often seen by how well it matches the Dell equivalent.
-Has Dell really become the innovation leader and are Apple not seen as revolutionary any more?
+Has Dell really become the innovation leader and is Apple not seen as revolutionary anymore?

 Let’s take a look at how the two companies face up against each other in 2021.

-Ever since Steve Jobs and his pal Steve Wozniak built that first Apple computer in a garage, Apple have been changing the computer world.
+Ever since Steve Jobs and his pal Steve Wozniak built that first Apple computer in a garage, Apple has been changing the computer world.

 Many people would argue the smartphone market wouldn’t exist without the iPhone.
 Tablets had been tried before but it wasn’t until the iPad that they became widespread.

 The latest generation of the MacBook Pro is the most powerful ever, with Intel Core i9 processors and up to 64GB of memory (RAM).
 The 13-inch models start with a quad-core Core i5 CPU all the way up to eight-core Intel Core i9 processors in the 16-inch version.

 Both the Core i5 and i7 processors use integrated graphics which are built onto the CPU.
 The newer Macs which feature Iris Pro or AMD Radeon Pro graphic processors tend to be better, as they have additional memory for graphics use.

 Apple did use NVIDIA discrete graphics cards in the past, but currently, they seem to prefer the AMD chipsets and cards.
 The top of the range MacBook Pro uses a Radeon Pro 5500M card with 4GB of VRAM, with Radeon graphics also found in desktop Macs.